Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 The plaque bears the abbey's name, under which appear these words: "May her light cure all illness."

 The "guards" on the wall are propped-up scarecrows that wear corroded chain shirts and clutch rusted spears (see area S18).
-A character who succeeds on a DC 10 Wisdom (Perception) check discerns the charade.
+A character who succeeds on a DC 10 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check discerns the charade.

 The double doors are heavy but unlocked.
 They can be pushed open to reveal a foggy courtyard (area S12).